 The guidance is for use by people who are shielding in their own home or as part of an extended household, or are in long-term care facilities.

 All those identified as being at high risk of severe illness from coronavirus (due to a serious underlying health issue) will receive a letter from the Chief Medical Officer for Wales.
 This is known as a ‘shielding letter’.

-The Chief Medical Officer for Wales has advised that shielding should continue until the 16 August 2020.
-A letter has been sent to everyone in Wales who is shielding to tell them this and what to do next.
-The Chief Medical Officer for Wales will write again to those who are shielding advising what to do after 16 August 2020.
+The Chief Medical Officer for Wales’ advice remains that those who are shielding should continue to do so until the 16 August 2020.
+A letter has been sent to everyone in Wales who is shielding which provides the current advice and information.
+The Chief Medical Officer for Wales will write again to those who are shielding advising what to do after 16 August 2020 when shielding is paused.

 Shielding is for your protection.
 We strongly advise you to follow this guidance but it is your decision to make.
 This will be a deeply personal decision and we would advise you to speak to your family and friends about this, and with your healthcare professionals, if necessary.

 Extremely vulnerable refers to people in Wales who have one of a very specific list of pre-existing and long-term serious health conditions.

 Based on what we know so far the impact of their pre-existing, long-term health condition on their immune system puts them at high risk of serious illness if they are exposed to coronavirus.

 We are currently asking this group of people to take a series of special measures, called "shielding", to protect themselves from getting ill.